-4.2.3.2(a) Casual Employees are entitled to receive a casual loading of 20%.
-In calculating the hourly rate for a casual employee, the weekly rate is increased by the 20% casual loading, divided by 38 and the result rounded off to the nearest cent.
+4.2.3.2(a) Casual Employees are entitled to receive a casual loading of 25%.
+In calculating the hourly rate for a casual employee, the weekly rate is increased by the 25% casual loading, divided by 38 and the result rounded off to the nearest cent.

-4.2.3.2(b) Pursuant to the decision of the Full Commission in the Casual Loading Case [[2012] SAIRComm 1], the 20% loading will be increased in accordance with the following:

-22% from the first full pay period commencing on or after 1 January 2012;

-23% from the first full pay period commencing on or after 1 July 2012;

-24% from the first full pay period commencing on or after 1 July 2013; and

-25% from the first full pay period commencing on or after 1 July 2014.

 The hourly rate as prescribed in 4.2.3.2 is to be used in calculating overtime rates as set out in Clause 6.3 in respect of casual employees.

-Where the ordinary hours of duty on any day Monday to Friday commence at or extend beyond 6.00 p.m., the minimum hourly rate will be increased to 30% in lieu of 20%, for such hours worked beyond 6.00pm.
-Provided however that the 30% loading referred to in this clause shall be increased in accordance with the following:
+Where the ordinary hours of duty on any day Monday to Friday commence at or extend beyond 6.00 p.m., the minimum hourly rate will be increased to 35% in lieu of 25%, for such hours worked beyond 6.00pm.

-32% from the first full pay period commencing on or after 1 January 2012;

-33% from the first full pay period commencing on or after 1 July 2012;

-34% from the first full pay period commencing on or after 1 July 2013; and

-35% from the first full pay period commencing on or after 1 July 2014.

 A minimum period of engagement of 3 hours will apply to casual employees.